sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 You can access all of the calls from the following https://demoapis.com/cmobile/<function-name>:

 Please note that all API calls expect an **id** parameter.
-Please pick one number 9-11 digits long, and use it for all of your calls.
+Please pick a number 9-11 digits long, and use it for all of your calls.
 This way when you top up an account and then ask for the account status, you will see the balance updated.

 Also, if you happen to use a number that someone else is also using (this is not very likely unless you use the demo id), just pick a different number and you should be fine.